Views 521

 Selecting Your Materials

-If you're planning to sew reversible placemats, fusible fleece or medium-weight interfacing can add sturdiness and structure.
+If you are creating reversible placemats, fusible fleece or medium-weight interfacing will bring stability and structure.

 Mastering Stitching Methods

-To give your fabric placemats a unique touch, why not try out decorative stitches?
+Why not give your fabric placemats a unique twist by sewing some decorative stitches?
 They add personality and style.

-Now, if you're making reversible placemats, hand-stitching methods, like slip stitching, are perfect for closing openings.
+Now, if you were making reversible placemats, hand-sewing techniques such as slip stitching are ideal for closing gaps.

 Caring for Your Placemats

-After washing, you should tumble dry them on a low heat setting or let them air dry flat to prevent excessive wrinkling.
-If wrinkles do appear, you can iron the placemats on a low setting, using a pressing cloth for protection.
+Tumble dry on low heat after washing or lay them flat to air dry in order to keep wrinkling to a minimum.
+Should wrinkles occur, you may iron the placemats on a low setting, with a pressing cloth for added protection.

-For storage, keep the placemats in a cool, dry place to prevent mildew and fading.
-Lastly, avoid prolonged sunlight exposure to maintain the color of the fabric.
+For storage, place the placemats in a cool, dry area to avoid mildew and fading.
+Finally, keep the fabric out of direct sunlight to prevent the color from fading.

 Advanced Placemat Designs